-If the proposed stream activity will result in the creation or expansion of a sensitive area or its buffer on any property other than the subject property, the Planning Official shall not approve the plan until the applicant submits to the Planning Official a copy of a statement signed by the owners of all affected properties, in a form approved by the City Attorney and recorded in the King County Department of Elections and Records, consenting to the sensitive area and/or buffer creation or increase on such property.
+If the proposed stream activity will result in the creation or expansion of a sensitive area stream or its buffer on any property other than the subject property, the Planning Official shall not approve the plan until the applicant submits to the Planning Official a copy of a statement signed by the owners of all affected properties, in a form approved by the City Attorney and recorded in the King County Department of Elections and Records, consenting to the sensitive area and/or buffer creation or increase on such property.

-Prior to the Planning Official's approval of a stream relocation or modification, the applicant shall submit a stream relocation/modification plan prepared by a qualified professional approved by the Planning Official.
+Prior to the Planning Official's approval of a stream relocation or modification, the applicant shall submit a stream relocation/modification plan prepared by a Qualified Professional approved by the Planning Official.
+The cost of producing and implementing the stream relocation/modification plan, and the cost of review of that plan by the City's stream consultant shall be borne by the applicant.
 This plan shall contain or demonstrate the following.

 - 1. A topographic survey showing existing and proposed topography and improvements; - 2.
 The filling and revegetation of the existing stream channel; - 3.
 A proposed phasing plan specifying time of year for all project phases; - 4.
 The ability of the new stream channel to accommodate flow and velocity of 100year storm events; and - 5.
-The design and implementation features and techniques listed below, unless clearly and demonstrably inappropriate for the proposed relocation or modification: - a) The creation of natural meander patterns; - b) The formation of gentle and stable side slopes, no steeper than two feet horizontal to one-foot vertical, and the installation of both temporary and permanent erosion control features (the use of native vegetation on streambanks shall be emphasized); - c) The creation of a narrow sub-channel (thalweg) against the south or west streambank: - d) The utilization of native materials; - e) The installation of vegetation normally associated with streams, emphasizing native plants with high food and cover value for fish and wildlife; - f) The creation of spawning areas, as appropriate; - g) The re-establishment of fish population, as appropriate; - h) The restoration of water flow characteristics compatible with fish habitat areas; - i) Demonstration that the flow and velocity of the stream after relocation or modification shall not be increased or decreased at the points where the stream enters and leaves the subject property, unless the change has been approved by the Planning Official to improve fish and wildlife habitat or to improve storm water management; and - j) A written description of how the proposed relocation or modification of the stream will significantly improve water quality, conveyance, fish and wildlife habitat, wetland recharge (if hydrologically connected to a wetland), and storm water detention capabilities of the stream.
+The design and implementation features techniques listed below, unless clearly and demonstrably inappropriate for the proposed relocation or modification: - a.
+The creation of natural meander patterns;

+- b.
+The formation of gentle and stable side slopes, no steeper than two feet horizontal to one-foot vertical, and the installation of both temporary and permanent erosion control features (the use of native vegetation on stream banks shall be emphasized); - c.
+The creation of a narrow sub-channel (thalweg) against the south or west stream bank; - d.
+The utilization of native materials; - e.
+The installation of vegetation normally associated with streams, emphasizing native plants with high food and cover value for fish and wildlife; - f.
+The creation of spawning areas, as appropriate; - g.
+The re-establishment of fish population, as appropriate; - h.
+The restoration of water flow characteristics compatible with fish habitat areas; - i.
+Demonstration that the flow and velocity of the stream after relocation or modification shall not be increased or decreased at the points where the stream enters and leaves the subject property, unless the change has been approved by the Planning Official to improve fish and wildlife habitat or to improve storm water management; and - j.
+A written description of how the proposed relocation or modification of the stream will significantly improve water quality, conveyance, fish and wildlife habitat, wetland recharge (if hydrologically connected to a wetland), and storm water detention capabilities of the stream.

-Prior to diverting water into a new stream channel, a qualified professional approved by the Planning Official shall inspect the completed new channel and issue a written report to the Planning Official stating that the new stream channel complies with the requirements of this Section.
+Prior to diverting water into a new stream channel, a Qualified Professional approved by the Planning Official shall inspect the completed new channel and issue a written report to the Planning Official stating that the new stream channel complies with the requirements of this Section.
 The cost for this inspection and report shall be borne by the applicant.